-Based on a comprehensive evaluation conducted through the CIPP model, it can be concluded that the hybrid TOEFL preparation program at STIKES Banyuwangi is fundamentally effective in achieving its primary objectives.
-The program has significantly improved nursing students' TOEFL scores, particularly in reading and listening skills, and has prepared most participants for future academic and professional demands.
-A key strength identified in the program is its hybrid format, which offers schedule flexibility highly valued by nursing students with busy academic and clinical schedules.
+Based on a comprehensive evaluation conducted using the CIPP model, it can be concluded that the hybrid TOEFL preparation program at STIKES Banyuwangi is fundamentally effective in achieving its primary objectives.
+The program significantly improved nursing students' TOEFL scores, particularly in reading and listening skills, and prepared most participants for future academic and professional demands.
+A key strength identified in the program was its hybrid format, which offers schedule flexibility that is highly valued by nursing students with busy academic and clinical schedules.

-However, the evaluation also systematically identified several critical areas for improvement.
-From an input perspective, although structured, the existing curriculum lacked nursing-specific content that could enhance contextual relevance and student motivation.
-In addition, there was a need for further specialized training for instructors in TOEFL strategies and hybrid pedagogy.
-The process evaluation highlighted inconsistencies in online student engagement and revealed that feedback from automated online exercises was often too general, limiting opportunities for learning from mistakes.
+However, the evaluation systematically identified several critical areas for improvement.
+From an input perspective, although structured, the existing curriculum lacked nursing-specific content that could enhance its contextual relevance and student motivation.
+In addition, there was a need for further specialised training for instructors in TOEFL strategies and hybrid pedagogy to improve the quality of the course.
+The process evaluation highlighted inconsistencies in online student engagement and revealed that feedback from automated online exercises was often too general, thus limiting opportunities for learning from mistakes.
 Furthermore, unequal access to stable internet connections and technology remained a barrier for some participants.
-Therefore, future program enhancements would benefit significantly from enriching the curriculum with a nursing context, providing targeted professional development for instructors, and enhancing the online platform to support greater interactivity and provide more detailed corrective feedback.
+Therefore, future program enhancements would benefit significantly from enriching the curriculum with a nursing context, providing targeted professional development for instructors, and enhancing the online platform to support greater interactivity and more detailed corrective feedback.

-Ultimately, this hybrid TOEFL program is a solid foundation, but its evolution into a truly transformative tool depends on a commitment to these improvements.
-By systematically integrating nursing-specific content and refining its hybrid pedagogy, the program can more effectively bridge the English proficiency gap, ensuring its graduates are not just qualified for the global stage but highly competitive within it.
+Ultimately, this hybrid TOEFL program is a solid foundation, but its evolution into a truly transformative tool depends on commitment to these improvements.
+By systematically integrating nursing-specific content and refining its hybrid pedagogy, the program can more effectively bridge the English proficiency gap, ensuring that its graduates are not only qualified for the global stage but also highly competitive within it.

-While these conclusions provide a clear direction for the program, the authors acknowledge several limitations in this study that open avenues for future research.
-Firstly, the use of a purposive sampling method, while appropriate for gathering in-depth insights from a specific cohort, limits the generalizability of the findings.
-The results may not be directly applicable to nursing students in other institutions with different demographic profiles or academic backgrounds.
+While these conclusions provide a clear direction for the program, the authors acknowledge several limitations of this study that open avenues for future research.
+First, the use of a purposive sampling method, while appropriate for gathering in-depth insights from a specific cohort, limits the generalisability of the findings.
+The results may not be directly applicable to nursing students in other institutions with different demographic profiles and academic backgrounds.

-Therefore, future research could build upon these findings in several promising directions.
+Therefore, future research could build on these findings in several promising directions.
 A quantitative study with a larger, randomly selected sample across multiple nursing schools could validate the effectiveness of the hybrid model on a broader scale.
-Furthermore, future studies could directly test the impact of the improvements suggested by this evaluation.
-For instance, an experimental study could compare the learning outcomes of students using a nursing-specific TOEFL curriculum against those using a generic one.
-Another valuable line of inquiry would be to investigate the efficacy of different online feedback models-such as automated, peer-to-peer, or direct instructor feedback-to determine which method most effectively enhances student engagement and performance in a hybrid learning environment.
-This would extend the current research and provide a clearer trajectory for optimizing language preparation programs in the healthcare field.
+Furthermore, future studies could directly test the impact of the improvements suggested by this study.
+For instance, an experimental study could compare the learning outcomes of students using a nursing-specific TOEFL curriculum with those using a generic one.

+Another valuable line of enquiry would be to investigate the efficacy of different online feedback models, such as automated, peer-to-peer, or direct instructor feedback, to determine which method most effectively enhances student engagement and performance in a hybrid learning environment.
+This would extend the current research and provide a clearer trajectory for optimising language preparation programs in the healthcare industry.